shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_3_dimensions.rst

       - b \; dx^x ∧ ∂_z & + a \; dx^y ∧ ∂_z &                   \\
       \end{bmatrix}

-   .. rubric:: Replace the :math:`dx^i` by their expressions and conclude
+   .. rubric:: Replace the covectors by their expressions and conclude

    .. math::